sustainable-software-guidelines/Sustainable-Software-Development/Code-of-Conduct.md

 # Contributor Code of Conduct

-This project is part of the Green Digital Action pillar under the UN ITU and aims to foster a respectful, inclusive, and collaborative environment for all contributors.
+This project is part of the Green Digital Action Green Computing pillar and aims to foster a respectful, inclusive, and collaborative environment for all contributors.

 We are committed to ensuring that participation in this project is a harassment-free experience for everyone, regardless of age, gender identity, race, religion, ability, or background.